ejdelsztejn/rails_engine/README.md

 # Rails Engine

-This application is the backend portion of the (Rails Engine)[https://backend.turing.io/module3/projects/rails_engine/] project for the (Turing School of Software and Design)[turing.io].
+This application is the backend portion of the [Rails Engine](https://backend.turing.io/module3/projects/rails_engine/) project for the [Turing School of Software and Design](turing.io).

 ## Versions
 - Ruby 2.5.3